balena-os/balena-os/pages/docs/custombuild.md

         * **resin/rpi-supervisor** (for raspberry pi 1),
         * **resin/armel-supervisor** (for armv5 boards).

     - `LED_FILE_<yocto-machine-name>`: this variable should point to the [Linux sysfs path of an unused LED](https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-class-led) if available for that particular board.
-This allows the unused LED to be flashed for quick visual device identification purposes).
+This allows the unused LED to be flashed for quick visual device identification purposes.
 If no such unused LED exists, this variable shall not be used.

 - `recipes-core/images` directory, which contains at least a `resin-image.bbappend` file.
 Depending on the type of board you are adding support for, you should have your device support either just `resin-image` or both `resin-image-flasher` and `resin-image`.
 Generally, `resin-image` is for boards that boot directly from external storage (these boards do not have internal storage to install resin.io on). `resin-image-flasher` is used when the targeted board has internal storage so this flasher image is burned onto an SD card or USB stick that is used for the initial boot.
 When booted, this flasher image will automatically install resin.io on internal storage.